MeaCulpitt/SignalCast/docs/Validator.md

 ### 3. Bounty Settlement

-Technographic Bounties (e.g., detecting a competitor's customer removing a script) are evaluated on a **First-to-Verify** basis.
-Once a miner submits a "Proof of Signal," validators have a 10-minute window to reach consensus.
+Discovery Bounties (e.g., mapping a new audience segment) are evaluated on a **First-to-Verify** basis.
+Once a miner submits evidence, validators have a 10-minute window to reach consensus.

 ---